 In March 2010, President Obama signed comprehensive health reform, the Patient Protection and Affordable Care Act (ACA), into law.
 The law intends to make health care more accessible and affordable for all Americans.

-The library is gathering information for you to learn more about the larger issues and the personal implications of the Affordable Care Act and help you make informed choices.
-Individuals and small businesses can use The Health Insurance Marketplace starting October 1, 2013 to apply for coverage, compare plans, and enroll.
+The library has gathered information for you to learn more about the larger issues and the personal implications of the Affordable Care Act and help you make informed choices.
+Individuals and small businesses can visit The Health Insurance Marketplace. for more information.
 You can also call Opportunity Alliance’s 2-1-1 service to locate sources of assistance.
-Starting October 15th, trained Health Care Assistance volunteers from local agencies will be at the Main Library on Wednesday and Friday mornings to answer questions and/or help do-it-yourselfers to sign up online.

 United States Citizenship and Immigration Services (USCIS) has provided PPL with a collection of resources to help immigrants and refugees prepare for their next steps in the immigration process; including items that folks can keep for their private library or to share with friends.
 Stay tuned as Immigration Officers will conduct workshops at the Library, several times per year, to answer questions.